miku/siskin/INSTALL.md

 # Installation for users

-* Goal: You want to execute tasks on a computer.
+* Goal: You want to execute tasks on Linux or MacOS.
 You do not want to develop.
-* Prerequisites: Familiarity with the command line.
+* Prerequisites: Familiarity with the command line and basic Python tooling.

 ## Create a virtual environment (optional)